blog detail

 Using a leaf blower is an effective way to clean out your gutters from the ground.
 You can purchase an attachment for your leaf blower, which allows you to clean out your gutters without climbing up a ladder.

-Cons: A leaf blower can potentially damage your gutters if too much force is applied, and they’re not always as effective at removing wet, compacted debris that adheres to the gutter walls.
+Cons: A leaf blower can damage your gutters if too much force is applied, and they’re not always as effective at removing wet or compacted debris.

 2. Wet/Dry Vacuum Method